-Applicants must meet the following eligibility requirements to be considered for a research presentation during the Spring application period:
+Applicants must meet the following eligibility requirements to be considered for a research presentation in the spring:

-- Be a current SACNAS member before applying for a research presentation
+- Be a current SACNISTA-level member (FREE!) before applying for a research presentation

 - Be at least 18 years of age (at the time of the conference)